 The Insurance Institute for Business & Home Safety (IIBHS) has some suggestions, listed below, for winterizing your properties both inside and out, which can ultimately help save a ton of money and unnecessary headaches in the future.

-Tips for Piping and Water Systems
+Tips for Pipes and Water Heaters

 In order to prevent things like pipes from freezing or bursting, here are a few simple precautions you can take: